[Moderate revision–posted 3/16/26 (replaces 12/9/21 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish uniform procedures for the disposal of waste material consisting of hazardous waste, biohazard wastes, waste oils and lubricants, polychlorinated biphenyl (PCBs) materials, gas cylinders, empty containers, demolition debris, fluorescent lamps, ballasts, metal components, and unknowns.

-REVIEW: This OP will be reviewed by September 1 of every fourth year by the Assistant Vice President for Environmental Health & Safety and the Associate Vice President for Research & Innovation (Research Integrity) with substantive revisions submitted through administrative channels to the Provost and Senior Vice President by September 15.
+REVIEW: This OP will be reviewed in September of every fourth year by the Assistant Vice President for Environmental Health & Safety and the Associate Vice President for Research & Innovation (Research Integrity) with substantive revisions submitted through administrative channels to the Provost and Senior Vice President.

 POLICY/PROCEDURE